 10 ways to come up with brilliant game ideas

-Everyone loves a good top 10 list, so I thought I would put together a list of my 10 favorite ways to come up with new board game ideas.
+Everyone loves a good top 10 list, so I thought I would put together a list of my 10 favourite (actually, 12 now!) ways to come up with new board game ideas.

-I’ve mentioned some of these methods in The Board Game Designer’s Guide but I’m also going to add some new ideas here.
+I’ve also mentioned some of these methods in my first book, The Board Game Designer’s Guide, but I’m also going to add some new ideas here.

-This might seem like an obvious step, but there are a number of game designers I’ve met who have played very few modern board games.
+This might seem like an obvious step, but there are several game designers I’ve met who have played very few modern board games.
 If your knowledge of games is limited to Monopoly and Checkers, you won’t have as good an understanding of what type of game will do well in today’s market.

 But remember: play all types of games.
 New ones, old ones, good ones, bad ones.
-You’ll quickly learn a number of different mechanics and be able to recognize what works in a game and what doesn’t.
+You’ll quickly learn many different mechanics and be able to recognize what works in a game and what doesn’t.

 Perhaps there is a specific part of a game you really enjoy.
 Maybe you could expand this to make a game based completely around this idea.

 Or try mashing 2 of your favourite games together and see what you come up with!

 It can be helpful to look at what games currently exist and begin to question what is missing.

 What audiences or groups are being left out of the board game hobby?
 What group sizes